Insurance for Rental Car Damage: Where to Get it and Things to Know

 What happens if you get into an accident with your rental car while on your trip?

-We’ll answer that question in just a moment, but first, let’s do one of those camera tricks you see on commercials and rewind from the accident to the moment where you had to choose whether to buy an insurance plan that provides coverage for your rental car.
+We’ll answer that question in just a moment, but first, let’s do one of those camera tricks you see on commercials and rewind from the accident to the moment where you had to choose whether to buy a protection plan that provides coverage for damage to your rental car.

-How to Get Insurance Coverage for a Rental Car
+How to Get Damage Insurance Coverage for a Rental Car

 So, you’re at the rental car counter, you’re presented with the loss-damage waiver form, and your pen hovers above the form before making a decision.